Makhuta/truecharts-archive-scale-catalog/README.md

 Copy of the main branch.
 Feel free to create pull requests for version updates to the latest versions (like in the example)

-The idea behind this branch is that you can keep using latest version of your favourite apps.
+The idea behind this branch is that you can keep using latest version of your favourite apps and updating them by only stopping them removing their respective images from **Manage Container Images
+** and starting them again, this should redownload the newest version of the app and will work even if there is some internet outage and only restart the app (considering you have the image downloaded).

 Note: with this it is small posibility that after some time some apps can break but this is very unlikely and would need the creator of the base app to change the run script for example adding required options etc. (this is based on that the TrueNAS will not break anything on their end)

 ## Original version (same as in the main branch)